Ricardo Zacarías

-Ricardo Zacarías Ortíz (born August 31, 1995) is an American professional soccer player who plays as a forward for USL Championship club El Paso Locomotive.
+Ricardo Zacarías Ortíz (born August 31, 1995) is an American professional soccer player who plays as a forward.

 Career

+Ricardo began his playing career at Yavapai and Trinidad State, eventually making an appearance in the NJCAA national tournament, placing third with Trinidad State in 2014.

 Zacarías played a season in the USL PDL with his local side Albuquerque Sol in 2015.

 Following a Sueno Alianza open tryout in Mexico in September 2015, where Zacarías competed with over 700 other players, Zacarías caught the attention of scouts in Liga MX.
 He was later invited back to attend another showcase in Miami, Florida.
 From this trial, he earned a contract with Liga MX powerhouse Club América.

 Zacarías spent five years in Mexico, playing with Club América Premier, Irapuato, Coras de Nayarit and La Piedad.

 On January 30, 2020, signed with USL League One side Chattanooga Red Wolves.

 On May 19, 2021, Zacarías joined USL Championship side El Paso Locomotive.